+Summary of Main Results.
 We propose a new class of adaptive priority mechanisms (APM) that adjust agents' scores as a function of the number of assigned agents with the same characteristics and that allocate the resource to the set of agents with the highest adjusted scores.
-With a single authority, we derive an APM that is optimal, implements a unique outcome, and can be specified solely in terms of the preferences of the authority (i.e., it is optimal regardless of their beliefs).
+With a single authority, we derive an APM that is optimal, implements a unique outcome, and can be specified solely in terms of the preferences of the authority (i.e., i.e.)it is optimal regardless of their beliefs).
 By contrast, we show that priorities and quotas are optimal if and only if risk aversion over diversity is extremely low or high, respectively.
 Moreover, optimally set priority and quota policies depend on both the preferences and beliefs of the authority.
 Thus, the optimal APM improves outcomes, is robust to uncertainty, and requires less information.
-With many authorities, it is dominant for each of them to implement this APM and this leads to the unique stable outcome.
+With many authorities, we show that the combination of the deferred acceptance algorithm along with each authority using its optimal APM implements the unique stable allocation.
+Finally, we provide a practical roadmap for implementing APM as a market design solution.
+To demonstrate the practicality and potential benefits of adopting APM, we follow this roadmap and provide a proof-of-concept implementation using application and admission data from Chicago Public Schools.
+We find that the gains from adopting APM have the potential to be large.

 Single-Authority Model.
-We begin our analysis by studying a setting with a single authority that has some amount of a homogeneous resource (e.g., seats at a school, medical resources) that it can allocate to a continuum of agents.
-Agents differ in their scores (e.g., exam score, clinical need) and discrete attributes (e.g., socioeconomic status, whether they are a frontline health worker).
-The authority cares separably about some index of the score distribution (e.g., the average score) of those to whom it allocates the resource and the numbers of agents from different groups.
+We begin our analysis by studying a setting with a single authority that has some amount of a homogeneous resource (e.g., seats at a school, medical resources) that it can allocate to a continuum of agents.4 Agents differ in their scores (e.g., exam score, clinical need) and discrete attributes (e.g., socioeconomic status, whether they are a frontline health worker).
+The authority cares separably about the distributions of scores (through some index such as the average score) and characteristics (such as gender and race) of the agents who are assigned the resource.
 Thus, the authority's preferences over agents depend on the joint distribution of agents' scores and groups.
 We assume that this distribution is potentially unknown and varies arbitrarily across states of the world.
 The authority's problem is to design a first-best optimal mechanism: a mechanism that is optimal regardless of their beliefs and implements an ex post optimal allocation in all states.

 Adaptive Priority Mechanisms.
 To this end, we introduce the class of adaptive priority mechanisms (APM), which proceed in two steps.
 First, each agent is given an adaptive priority that is a function of their own score and the number of agents from the same group to whom the resource is assigned.
 Second, APM allocate the resource to agents in order of adaptive priorities, subject to fully allocating the available amount.
 This class of mechanisms allows the implicit preference for agents from different groups to depend upon the ultimate allocation.
 The allocation under an APM is defined as the fixed point of the above operation: an allocation is implemented by APM if the adaptive priority of all agents who are allocated the resource (evaluated at the allocation) is higher than those who are not allocated the resource.
 When an agent's adaptive priority is increasing in their own score and decreasing in the number of agents with the same attributes that are assigned the resource - a property we call monotonicity - the APM implements a unique allocation.
-Moreover, this allocation can be computed greedily by prioritizing agents according to their adaptive priority, evaluated at the number of higher-scoring agents in their group.
+Moreover, this allocation can be computed by prioritizing agents according to their adaptive priority, evaluated at the number of higher-scoring agents in their group.